TrevorSundberg/inviz/README.md

 The attributes are:
  - `data-graph`: The dot language.
+ - `data-graph-url`: Alternative url that points to a graph file with the dot language `*.gv`.
  - `data-options`: A json string described [here](https://github.com/mdaines/viz.js/wiki/API#render-options).

 ## Usage as an `iframe`: